JayDerderian/PyRC/README.md

 * [License](#License)

 # Introduction
 This project implements a client and server for an Internet Relay Chat (IRC) application.
 The server is able to relay text between clients using websockets.
 Clients are able to make chatrooms and send messages to rooms for other clients to see.
+Users also have a range of text commands to utilize the application in different ways.

 # Technologies
-This was written in Python using the socket, sys, and other select packages.
+This was written in Python primarily using the socket module, and other select packages.
 See requirements.txt for full dependency list.
-Testing is done using Pytest and unittest.

 # Installation
 Make sure that you have Python 3.6 or later installed.
 The following commands will install the project and run the server.

 ```
 git clone https://github.com/<tbd>

-cd irc-application
+cd pychat
-python3 Server.py
+python Server.py
 ```

 You will need additional windows to run client applications.

 ```
-python3 Client.py
+python Client.py
 ```

 # Client Commands